playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 ### Submitting JSON data

-The easiest way to post JSON data is to use the [[JSON library|JavaJsonActions]:
+The easiest way to post JSON data is to use Play's JSON support, using `play.libs.Json`:

 @[json-imports](code/javaguide/ws/JavaWS.java)